-- 1. United States military personnel and their authorized dependents during the period such personnel are stationed in Hawai'i on active duty - 2.
-Persons who are legal residents of a district, commonwealth, territory, or insular jurisdiction, state, or nation which provides no public institution of higher learning - 3.
-Employees of the University of Hawai'i System and their spouses and legal dependents - 4.
-Hawaiians: descendents of the aboriginal peoples that inhabited the Hawaiian Islands and exercised sovereignty in the Hawaiian Islands in 1778.
+- United States military personnel and their authorized dependents during the period such personnel are stationed in Hawai'i on active duty - 2.
+Members of the Hawaiʻi National Guard and Hawaiʻi-based Reserves - 3.
+Persons who are legal residents of a district, commonwealth, territory, or insular jurisdiction, state, or nation which provides no public institution of higher learning may be eligible for a tuition exemption which allows them to pay 150% of the resident tuition - Employees of the University of Hawai'i System and their spouses and legal dependents - Hawaiians: descendents of the aboriginal peoples that inhabited the Hawaiian Islands and exercised sovereignty in the Hawaiian Islands in 1778.